 Here’s a list of all the features that you can expect from JUnit Pioneer.
 For some of them you need to be quite familiar with JUnit 5, so make sure to read its user guide or this article series.

-- Cartesian product of all test parameters
+- Cartesian Product of Parameters

 - Default Locale and TimeZone